GeoscienceAustralia/Floor_Height_Data_Model/README.md

 # GA Floor Height Data Model
 Data model for the GA floor height project.
 Includes;
+- Model definition
+    - Shown in figure below
-- Model definition defined using ORM (SQLAlchemy)
+    - Defined using ORM (SQLAlchemy)
-- Migration scripts and tools for generating migrations for data model schema changes
+- Migrations and tools for generating migrations based on data model changes
 - Command line tool to support working with the data model
-- Docker files for launching suitable environment
+- Docker files to provide environment for CLI application and database

-Schema for the Floor Heights datamodel is shown below.
 ![Floor Heights dataa model schema diagram](./docs/floorheights_schema.png)